CentreSecuriteIA/tricots/README.md

 You can install and use TRICOTS in one of two ways in a python 3.9+ environment:
 - Copy the [`tricots.py`](./src/tricots.py) file into your project and import it.
 That's it.
-- OR Install it using pip: `pip install git+https://github.com/ddorn/tricots.git`
+- OR Install it using pip: `pip install tricots`

 ## Usage